Bayesian Inference from Non-Ignorable Network Sampling Designs: Theory and Definitions

-For the purpose of this paper, it is reasonable to set $W=(Y,\mathcal{G})$, where $\mathcal{G}$ is the graph or social network and $Y$ is the vector of univariate responses associated to each node of $\mathcal{G}$.
-This means that a sampling mechanism $I$ is non-ignorable if its distribution is not constant with respect to unobserved data (unobserved entries of $Y$ or features of the unobserved portion of the network).
-We denote by $\mathcal{G}_{INC}$ and $\mathcal{G}_{EXC}$, respectively, the observed and unobserved parts of the network. $Y_{INC}$ denotes the responses of the individuals that were included in the sample, $Y_{EXC}$ denotes the responses of the individuals that were not included in the sample.
+For the purpose of this paper, it is reasonable to set $W=(Y,\mathcal{G})$, where $\mathcal{G}=(\mathcal{V},\mathcal{E})$ is the graph or social network, with vertex set $\mathcal{V}$ and edge set $\mathcal{E}$, and $Y$ is the vector of univariate responses associated to each node of $\mathcal{G}$.
+This means that a sampling mechanism $I$ is non-ignorable if its distribution is not constant with respect to unobserved entries of $Y$ or to features of the unobserved portion of the network.
+Although we are merging $Y$ and $\mathcal{G}$ into $W$, note that conceptually they are quite different entities: $Y$ is the variable of interest for the investigator, while $\mathcal{G}$ provides information regarding the connections among individuals, which can be used to weight the $Y$'s or to suggest a dependence structure \emph{i.e.}, the observed part of $\mathcal{G}$ works as a set of post-sampling covariates.
+We denote by $\mathcal{G}_{\text{INC}}$ and $\mathcal{G}_{\text{EXC}}$, respectively, the observed and unobserved parts of the network. $Y_{\text{INC}}$ denotes the responses of the individuals that were included in the sample, $Y_{\text{EXC}}$ denotes the responses of the individuals that were not included in the sample.